JurgenHasmeta22/movielandia/coding-conventions.md

 -   HTML
 -   CSS
 -   Resend
+-   Prisma ORM

 ### Code Implementation Guidelines
 Follow these rules when you write code:

+-   When you try to use Types or Interfaces for an entity in the UI part please first check the Prisma types, check the Prisma models the schemas in their folder, because i don't want to create new columns or entities which do not exist in the database.
 -   When you are working with styling with Material UI please before making any change in the codebase refer always to the /utils/theme/theme.tsx file in the codebase which contains colors and palettes which you need, you follow that instead of creating random colors which do not fit the design and the theme of the project.
 -   Use early returns whenever possible to make the code more readable.
 -   Always use sx props instead of styled components or emotion css syntax instead use sx prop in MUI components wherever is needed and possible.